Klettermaxe (1952 film)

 Klettermaxe is a 1952 West German comedy crime film directed by Kurt Hoffmann and starring Liselotte Pulver, Albert Lieven and Charlott Daudert.
-It is a remake of a 1927 silent film about a cat burglar who steals from other thieves and a young Cuban dancer who becomes fascinated by him.

 It was shot at the Wandsbek Studios in Hamburg.
 The film's sets were designed by Willi Herrmann and Heinrich Weidemann.
 It was a major commercial success on release, and helped to cement Pulver's reputation as a leading star.

+Plot

+It is a remake of a 1927 silent film about a cat burglar who steals from other thieves and a young Cuban dancer who becomes fascinated by him.